isaact/TSTools/README.markdown

 NSNull(TSTools)
 ------------------
-This usually happens when export file from the DB contains null values.
-I usually export the data in JSON format which preserves the null and where they end up as NSNull in NSArray or NSDictionary objects when the JSON string gets parsed.
-It can be annoying dealing with NSNulls inside dictionary objects.
 In some cases you want a NULL to be treated as 0.
+Both methods below return 0 and avoid the undefined selector exceptions raised.

 	-(float)floatValue:(id)rawValue;
 	-(intValue)joinStrings :(NSArray *)strings glue:(NSString *)glue;